Beth L Dougherty, PhD

 2019.
 Book Review.
 Being Viking: Heathenism in Contemporary America.
 By Jefferson Calico.
 Journal for the Scientific Study of Religion 58(3): 764-769.

 2018 "Somatic coordination: An ethnography of religious entrainment in Christian and Neo-Pagan rituals” Sociology of Religion 42(1): 138-140.

 2018 “Radical feminist nuns, on a bus!
 A film review of Radical Grace.”
 Humanity and Society 42(1): 138-140.

 2011 Book Review.
 Theater in a Crowded Fire by Lee Gilmore.
 Sociology of Religion 72(2): 243-245.

 Iowa State University

-An educator and instructor for the past ten plus years, Beth has taught at private and public universities as well as community colleges.
+An educator for the past ten plus years, Beth has taught at private and public universities as well as community colleges.
 She finds the interaction with students from all walks of life to be rewarding and strongly believes that sociology is a tool through which the world can be rendered intelligible.
 An example of her teaching philosophy was publised on Loyola University' Chicago's Social Justice blog, and can be read here.

 Beth works as a consultant on organizational strategies and market positioning.

 Beth is a mother, poet, singer, spouse, cat owner, and nerd.
 She lives in the near west suburbs of Chicago.

 “I’m super, thanks for asking.
 Discourse reframing fat maternity.”
 Midwest Sociological Association.
 Chicago, IL.